superfluid-finance/protocol-monorepo/packages/subgraph/README.md

 Then we are back in `subgraph.test.ts` and the global state is updated with this new data and the tests continue.

 Caveats/Downsides: Unfortunately, given this pattern, the tests are dependent on the previous test passing and this means that if even one tests fail, all of the downstream tests will as well.
-This also means that moving the tests around won't be easy.
+This also means that moving the tests around require extra thinking.

 # Production